10sun/iot-predictive-maintenance/README.md

 # Internet of Things : Predictive Maintenance
 This repository contains notebooks and scripts to get you started experimenting with predictive maintenance models.

-The data for this project can be found [here](https://ti.arc.nasa.gov/tech/dash/pcoe/prognostic-data-repository/#turbofan).
+The Turbofan Engine Degradation Simulation Data Set used in this project can be found [here](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan).

 This repository is meant to accompany [this blog post](https://www.svds.com/predictive-maintenance-iot).